Join Climate Corps Education Outside!

 Depending on your school placement, you may work to steward and strengthen a garden program that has already been created at your site or you may work to help create something new.
 This might mean creating an edible garden from scratch, determining what elements are necessary to make the space a functional outdoor classroom, procuring tools, and/or continuing to maintain and enhance an existing school garden.
 Get ready to get your hands dirty!

 Climate Corps Education Outside Fellow Commitment

-• Commitment to serve a minimum of 1,200 hours per year for two academic years*
+• Commitment to serve a minimum of 1,200 hours per year for at least one academic years*

 • Participation in a minimum of one National Day of Service

 • Active participation in ongoing meetings and professional development with the Climate Corps cohort of emerging education and sustainability professionals

 • Be a U.S. Citizen or a permanent U.S. resident with the ability to work in the U.S.

 • Pass state criminal and FBI background checks